 Insufficient use of plant protection measures

-In response, KVK, Chikkaballapur implemented FLDs to popularize eco-friendly pest and disease management practices by introducing improved technologies such as trellising, drip irrigation and mulching targeted at enhancing yields and farm income.
+In response, KVK, Chikkaballapur, implemented FLDs to popularize eco-friendly pest and disease management practices by introducing improved technologies such as trellising, drip irrigation and mulching targeted at enhancing yields and farm income.
 Data on cost of production, crop yield and other economic indicators were systematically collected from both demonstration plots and farmers practicing conventional methods (used as checks).
-The impact of the demonstrations was assessed by calculating yield, cost of cultivation, net returns, and benefit-cost ratio (Chaitanya V. et al., 2020; A. Ramadevi et al., 2020).
+The impact of the demonstrations was assessed by calculating yield, cost of cultivation, net returns, and benefit-cost ratio (Chaitanya et al., 2020; Ramadevi et al., 2020).
 A total of 40 farmers were selected for the study comprising 20 demonstration farmers (from 5 villages) and 20 non-beneficiary farmers serving as the control group.
 FLDs were conducted during Kharif seasons of 2023–24 and 2024–25 using a full package of recommended practices (as detailed in Table 1 and Table 2), with equal representation for data collection and analysis.
 The study also evaluated the technology gap, extension gap, and technology index to determine the technical feasibility of the demonstrated interventions.
-Additionally, the add-on cost, additional returns, and effective gain were calculated following methodologies used in earlier research studies (M. Raghuveer et al., 2020; Misra et al., 2019).
+Additionally, the add-on cost, additional returns, and effective gain were calculated following methodologies used in earlier research studies (Raghuveer et al., 2020; Misra et al., 2019).

-Table 1: Frontline Demonstration on Eco-friendly Management of Pest and Diseases in Chrysanthemum
+Table 1: Frontline Demonstration on Eco-friendly Management of Pests and Diseases in Chrysanthemum